julie-ng/cloud-architecture-review/README.md

 The best docs are code itself.
 See 🐳 [Dockerfile](./Dockerfile) and ☸️ [manifests/deployment.yaml](manifests/deployment.yaml)

-## Node v14

-Cannot use v16 until this bug for m1 macs is fixed [docker/for-mac#5831](https://github.com/docker/for-mac/issues/5831)

 ## Infrastructure

-Note: the `aks-architect` namespace should exist before running Terraform.
+Note: the `architecture-review` namespace should exist before running Terraform.

 ### Resources Created